COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ### **Immediate**
 - Ryan will contiune working on Ranking projects, since this has some merge conflict.
 - Kevin will keep working on the Feature: Retrieve resume and Retrieve Portfolio Information.
-- Sami will working on xxxx
+- Sami will work on organizing, and planning our next steps for November's milestone.
+This includes verifying feature completion, refactoring, and bug fixes.
 - Eric plan to extend the existing analysis module to include project duration, active days, and activity frequency percentages.
 - Evan will give a percentage or skills available from a collaborative project.
 - JinXi will xxxxx